jayunit100/network-policy-subproject/p0_user_stories.md

 - I want to target all apps with network policies, but most of my apps need apiserver access, and i dont know the k8s service IP because all of my clusters have different Service CIDRs.

 - I want to block all pods from being able to reach ports on nodes.
 The rule should automatically cover all nodes, and all IPs on those nodes, except for port 53.

+- I want to write policies which deny specific traffic, and I want to assign priorities to my policies, and have the CNI use the priorities to resolve conflicts (recently formally added, mattfennwick)

 ## tier-2